Skip to content

 Download | Mozilla Firefox

-If you prefer an ad-free experience then Brave could be the right choice for you.
-It heavily focuses on privacy with advanced options like Brave Shields, trackers, cookies blocking, social media blocking, and even features a built-in Tor browser.
+If you prefer an ad-free experience, then Brave could be the right choice for you.
+It heavily focuses on privacy with advanced options like Brave Shields, trackers, cookies blocking, and social media blocking, and it even features a built-in Tor browser.
 Since it is based on Chromium, you can also take advantage of all Chrome extensions.

-Brave also offers support for Web3 applications and comes with IPFS and a built-in crypto wallet.
-You can also earn BAT which is Brave’s cryptocurrency by just using the browser.
+Brave also supports Web3 applications and comes with IPFS and a built-in crypto wallet.
+You can also earn BAT, which is Brave’s cryptocurrency by just using the browser.
 Overall Brave is a sound option if you are concerned about privacy and looking for a Chrome alternative.

 Our Performance Test